Home

 bandwidth start-up that was ultimately re-absorbed into BT to form

 BT's new Internet access products.
-In 2003 he initiated the
+Between 2001-2003 he managed BT's

 Communications Research Network (CRN),